Ninos History, Family Crest & Coats of Arms

 Early History of the Ninos family

-Another 267 words (19 lines of text) covering the years 1717 and 1786 are included under the topic Early Ninos History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ninos research.
+Another 85 words (6 lines of text) covering the years 1717 and 1786 are included under the topic Early Ninos History in all our PDF Extended History products and printed products wherever possible.

 Ninos Spelling Variations